Alpha Software Blog

 The combination of mobile, AI and IoT is already in use today in the construction industry as I explain in my blog post, “Artificial Intelligence, IoT and Mobile Apps for Construction.”
 Sensors and drones can capture all parts of the construction process, from design to delivery.
 AI can then be applied to them and create 3D maps, extract blueprints, and simulate construction plans.

-Read more data and research on why artificial intelligence will be big in mobile apps in 2017 and how artificial intelligence will be further fueled by cheaper IoT sensors.
+Read more data and research on why artificial intelligence will be big in mobile app development and how artificial intelligence will be further fueled by cheaper IoT sensors.

 Prev Post Image